Lincoln, NE – Crash Shuts Down Portion of Old Cheney Rd

 If witnesses saw the collision, their statements may support or challenge what the drivers reported.
 Independent witnesses can be helpful because they do not have a direct stake in the claim.
 Getting names and contact information early can make follow-up easier.

 After the first review of the crash, insurance companies may assign fault percentages based on the available evidence.
 Nebraska’s fault rules can affect how much compensation an injured person may recover.
-If you share fault, your recovery may be reduced by your percentage of responsibility.

 Before you accept an insurance company’s fault decision, you should speak with a